 About Missing and Owning : While you have been away, Baba.

-When I say I don't miss you, or that I've got used to the void of your absence,
+When I say I don't miss you, or that I've got used to the void of your absence, I lie,

-Because I do miss You a lot,
+because I do miss you a lot, too much on some days.

 together and apart.

-I miss a lot of those small things more than the big, noisy, visible ones —
+I miss a lot of those small things more than the big, noisy, visible ones,

 like the whiff of debate and disagreement arriving ahead of our chats,